pk5ls20/LiteLoaderQQNT-NekoImageGallerySearch/README.md

 cp -r LiteLoaderQQNT-NekoImage /path/to/your/LiteloaderQQNT/plugin-path
 ```

+## Known issues

+> See [RoadMap](https://github.com/users/pk5ls20/projects/5) for more known issues.

+- The settings of this plugin need to restart QQ to take effect.

+## Testing environment
+This plugin was developed and tested in the following environment:
+- QQ 9.9.9-22920 + LiteLoaderQQNT 1.1.1

 ## Reference & Special Thanks

 Thanks to the following projects.
 LiteLoaderQQNT-NekoImage could not have been realized without you!